ChoGGi/SurvivingMars_CheatMods/CheatMod_CheatMenu/README.md

 F4: Open object examiner for selected object
 F5: Dump info for selected object to file (AppData/DumpedText.txt) Ctrl+F: Fill resource of selected object
+Enter or Tilde to show the console
+F9 to clear the console

 There's a cheats section in most info panels on the right side of the screen.
-Menu>Toggles>Infopanel Cheats

-Many of the cheat commands have keyboard shortcuts and these will function even when the menu is hidden.
+Menu>Toggles>Infopanel Cheats (on by default, as well as the empty cheat being disabled)

 Hover over menu items for a description
+If a menu has "+ num" then it'll increase it by that number each time

 Thanks to chippydip (for the original mod) and therealshibe (for mentioning it) http://steamcommunity.com/sharedfiles/filedetails/?id=1336604230